Teplice: Sights

-The main landmark is Teplice Castle.
+The main landmark of the city is the Teplice Castle.
 It houses a regional museum with historic castle interiors and a library.
 In the inner courtyard of the castle, there is a unique Romanesque exposition with the remains of Queen Judith and the remains of a Romanesque basilica with a rarely preserved Romanesque crypt.
 Adjoining the castle is a large castle garden.

-The Church of Saint John the Baptist is a baroque building from 1594, rebuilt in 1703 to its current form.
+The Church of Saint John the Baptist is a Baroque building from 1594, rebuilt in 1703 to its current form.
 Its tower is open to the public and serves as a lookout tower.

 The neo-Gothic Church of Saint Bartholomew was built in 1884 for German population of Lutheran faith.
 After their expulsion, the church changed owners several times and ceased to serve its purpose.
 Today it is conserved as a cultural monument and there are expositions concerning the history of the Jewish community in Teplice, and other.

 Doubravka Castle is a castle ruin located in Trnovany part of Teplice.
 It was built in 1483 and conquered in 1639 during the Thirty Years' War.
 The castle began to serve as a destination for walks and in the 19th century, a restaurant and the neo-Gothic extension were built.
 Today there is a restaurant and a private lookout tower.